Pere Coromines i Montanya

-Pere Coromines i Montanya (Barcelona, 6 May 1870 - Buenos Aires, 30 November 1939) was a Catalan writer, politician, and economist from Spain.
+Pere Coromines i Montanya (Spanish: Pedro Corominas y Montaña) (Barcelona, 6 May 1870 - Buenos Aires, 30 November 1939) was a Catalan writer, politician, and economist from Spain.

 Early life

 He was the son of Domingo Coromines i Frexanet and Maria Montanya i Mercader.

 He earned a degree in Law at the University of Barcelona in 1894.
 During his youth, he kept contacts with Catalanist, Republican, Modernista, and even anarchist groups, due to his work at the magazine L’Avenç starting in 1895.
 He also kept contacts with anarchist groups through the cultural group Foc Nou, which he founded with Jaume Brossa i Roger, Alexandre Cortada i Serra, and Ignasi Iglésias Pujadas.

-He joined Nicolas Salmerón’s Republican Union Party.
+He joined Nicolas Salmerón's Republican Union.

 His contact with anarchists drew the suspicions of the Spanish authorities.
 After the 1896 bombing of the Corpus Christi procession on the Carrer de Canvis Nous, he was arrested and tried in the Montjuïc Trial, where he faced the death penalty.
 In the end he was sentenced to 8 years in prison.
 In 1897, he was sent into exile in France by the Spanish authorities, which lasted until he was given amnesty by the Sagasta government in 1901.

 Shortly after, he earned his doctorate in law and studied economics at University of Madrid.
 He took advantage of this stay to start a campaign to revise the sentences for the Montjuïc defendants, which was supported by well-known figures such as Miguel de Unamuno and Federico Urales.